robertmartin8/ReasonableDeviations/_posts/2017-09-03-python-julia-set.md

 ---
 layout: post
 title: 8-bit Julia set art in python
+category: programming
 ---

 You may have heard a mathematician or physicist (or more likely your maths teacher) describe mathematics as *beautiful*.
 What could they mean by this?
-There is just something mysteriously attractive about the purity, complexity, interconnectedness, and underlying truth of it all ("Beauty is truth, truth beauty" - Keats).
-I can't really say more than that, so I will leave you with a quote from the 'man who loved only numbers':
+There is just something mysteriously attractive about the purity, complexity, interconnectedness, and underlying truth of it all ("Beauty is truth, truth beauty" - Keats). <!--more-->I can't really say more than that, so I will leave you with a quote from the 'man who loved only numbers':

 > It’s like asking why is Ludwig van Beethoven’s Ninth Symphony beautiful.
 If you don't see why, someone can't tell you.
 I know numbers are beautiful.
 If they aren't beautiful, nothing is. - Paul &#69;&#114;&#100;&#337;&#115;